 Many of us travel frequently for work or bring our laptops with us on our commutes.
 It’s important to protect your computer by keeping it in a safe bag.

-I recently had to get my computer fixed because a wire came loose in it.
+I recently had to get my laptop fixed because a wire came loose in it.
 The tech said this is common when people carry their computers in a backpack with books up against it, applying pressure to the laptop.

-Types of Laptop Bags: Which Fits Your Lifestyle?
+Types Of Laptop Bags: Which Fits Your Lifestyle?